DipsDev/shipc/README.md

 }
 ```

-Foreach loops are a different things,\
+Foreach loops are a different thing,\
 ship supports the following syntax similar to how for loop works in python.\
 the following ship code equals to the following python code:\
 `main.ship`